Archive for the ‘Tapestry Crochet History’ Category

 Miser bags were among the most intriguing historic crocheted items I photographed.
 I was introduced to them during a 1999 Crochet Guild of America Conference workshop led by Gwen Blakely-Kinsler and B. J. Licko-Keel.
 Their Magical Miser Purses book includes a short history and several patterns.

-Probably because miser bags were used as chain purses at the turn of the 19th century, they were exhibited together with coins and other numismatic items in several of the museums I visited.
+Probably because miser bags were used as change purses at the turn of the 19th century, they were exhibited together with coins and other numismatic items in several of the museums I visited.
 The most popular style has a slit in the middle where money is slid in and out, compartments at each end (one for coins and the other for paper money or coins of a different denomination), and metal rings in the middle to keep the money in the compartments.

 These small bags are colorful and elegant.
 The compartments are usually single crocheted in rounds, while the center of the bag is often double or triple crocheted in rounds near the compartments, then back and forth in the middle to form the slit.
 The center is crocheted with one color thread, while the compartments are crocheted with contrasting colors.
 Some miser bags are decorated with stripes, as seen below.